franco-on-git/Scripts-and-Commands/COMMANDS/PSExec-Elevated-Terminal.md

 ## Why Use This?
-- System-Level Access: Running as  gives you access beyond even Administrator privileges.
+- System-Level Access: Running as SYSTEM gives you access beyond even Administrator privileges.
 - Interactive Session: Useful for debugging, testing elevated permissions, or accessing protected resources.
 - Local Execution: Although PsExec is often used for remote execution, this command runs locally.